chip/telescope-code-fence.nvim/README.md

 ## Install

-You can install the extension by cloning this repository somewhere on your filepath, and then adding the following somewhere after your `require('telescope').setup()` call in your configuration file (`init.vim` or `init.lua`) :
+You can install the extension by using [packer.nvim](https://github.com/wbthomason/packer.nvim) or by cloning this repository somewhere on your filepath, and then adding the following somewhere after telescope in your configuration file (`init.vim` or `init.lua`).

 ### Using [packer.nvim](https://github.com/wbthomason/packer.nvim)
 ```lua